vaziolabs/StableChaos/READMe.md

 # HATS - Hybrid Abstract Transitory State
+(unstable, in development)

+### Intent
-An attempt to create a highly scalable abstract type that can have infinite transitory states.
+An attempt to create a highly scalable abstract type that can have infinite transitory states, and self-defining relationships.

+### Description
 The core of this system has multiple components, but a single function.
  - Tranception:
     To naturally define rules that allow for a given set of nodes to transmit and receive, at scale, across an infinitely scalable system of resonators reflecting back at one another.